2010 United States House of Representatives elections in Texas: District 5

 Republican Jeb Hensarling was first elected in 2002 to a heavily Republican district.
 A favorite among fiscal conservatives in Texas, Hensarling was considered a potential challenger for the U.S. Senate in 2012 when the incumbent Republican Kay Bailey Hutchison retired.
 In 2008, Hensarling was re-elected with 83.6% of the vote.
-In 2010, he went unopposed in the primary and faced Democrat activist Tom Berry in the general election.
+In 2010, he went unopposed in the primary and faced Democratic activist Tom Berry in the general election.